nf-core/taxprofiler/docs/output.md

 The `genomic-medicine-sweden/metaval` workflow only verifies the classification results produced by the three classifiers: `Kraken2`, `Centrifuge`, and `DIAMOND`.

-Each classifier can only be executed with a single database and the raw read files must be provided as `*.fastq.gz` files.
+Each classifier must only be executed with a single database and the raw read files must be provided as `*.fastq.gz` files.

 To generate the samplesheet for `genomic-medicine-sweden/metaval`, enable the following parameters: